fb0801/JS-memory-game-2/README.md

 # JS-memory-game-2
-Memory game built in JavaScript following the tutorial by freecodecamp
+Memory game built in JavaScript following the <a href="https://www.youtube.com/watch?v=ZniVgo8U7ek" target="_blank">tutorial</a> by freecodecamp